cidacslab/AESOP-Data-Documentation/docs/source/health.rst

 We included a broad set of symptoms, syndromes, and diagnostics possibly related to influenza or COVID-19 in the Upper Respiratory Infection (URI) group in order to develop a warning system with high sensitivity.

 ICPC codes used are on the table below.
-ICD-10 codes to the same concepts were mapped to ICPC-2 .
+ICD-10 codes to the same concepts were mapped to ICPC-2.
+The complete list of codes can be found in our recent preprint manuscript (https://dx.doi.org/10.2139/ssrn.4364869).

 ===  ====================
 A03  Fever